resourceful-workshop/resourceful-2025/index.md

 Intended participants are researchers, PhD students and practitioners from diverse backgrounds (linguistics, computational linguistics, speech, machine learning etc).
 We foresee an interactive workshop with plenty of time for discussion, complemented with invited talks and short presentations of on-going or completed research.

-This workshop is a continuation of the first workshop on resources and representations for under-resourced languages and domains held together with the SLTC 2020, website at https://gu-clasp.github.io/resourceful-2020/.
+This workshop is a continuation of the first workshop on resources and representations for under-resourced languages and domains held together with the SLTC 2020, [link](https://gu-clasp.github.io/resourceful-2020/).

 ## Submission